Provenance (Person of Interest): Plot

 Reese (Jim Caviezel) returns to work just as a new number appears: Kelli Lin (Elaine Tan), a former silver medal-winning Olympic gymnast.
 He, Finch (Michael Emerson) and Shaw (Sarah Shahi) attend one of Kelli's exhibition parties when the event is interrupted by a thief who robs an artifact.
 Shaw follows the figure, whom she realizes is Kelli, right before Kelli escapes.

 Kelli then meets with her boss, Cyril (Gene Farber) to give him the product.
 Shaw investigates Kelli's house, learning that her next operation is to steal a Gutenberg Bible that is being shipped out that night.
 Shaw foils the plan but is confronted by Kelli, who reveals that Cyril kidnapped her daughter and is forcing her to commit robberies.
 The team decides to help her get the Bible and confront Cyril in the process.

 Finch contacts Interpol Agent, Alain Bouchard (Henri Lubatti), who has been following Kelli and her crew for some time, and directs him to Kelli's apartment.
 He confronts Kelli, but due to lack of proper evidence, he can't arrest her.
 He contacts Farrow (Christopher Neal Jackson), a guard at the building where the Bible is held, to warn him to increase security and move the Bible.
-This is actually part of Finch's plan to get to the Bible.
-Using a copy of Farrow's prints allows the team to get into the building.
+This is actually part of Finch's plan to access the Bible.
+Using a copy of Farrow's prints allows the team to enter the building.
 While Shaw and Kelli infiltrate, Reese allows himself to be arrested, but Fusco (Kevin Chapman) takes him in to safely escort him out.
 Despite the guards discovering their plan, Shaw and Kelli successfully steal the Bible.

 Kelli delivers the Bible to Cyril, but Cyril still refuses to let her and her daughter go.
 Their conversation is heard by Bouchard, who was brought to Finch's car.
 Reese arrives at Kelli's daughter's location and manages to rescue her; an event which Cyril sees on his surveillance feed.
 Shaw stops Cyril from killing Kelli, and both Kelli and Cyril are arrested by Bouchard.
 In an interrogation room at the NYPD, Bouchard places a handcuff key on a desk, allowing her to leave.
 Kelli and her daughter happily reunite.
-That night, the team decides to celebrates their victory with a toast, with Reese honoring Carter by pouring a glass for their "missing member."
+That night, the team decides to celebrate their victory with a toast, with Reese honoring Carter by pouring a glass for their "missing member."